scriptnull/docsv2/sources/ci/advancedOptions/byon.md

 We expect machines from other providers to work without issues as long as they satisfy the above requirements.

 If you run into any issues, contact us through [support](https://github.com/shippable/support/issues) or email our [support alias](mailto:support@shippable.com).

+All the scripts for initializing the nodes are are publicly available [here](https://github.com/Shippable/node).
+We update this repository consistently to fix any bugs and to add support for new operating systems.

 ---